BenjaminShinar/complete-javascript-course/12_Object_Oriented_Programming.md

 <details>
 <summary>
-Different ways to create inheritance chains between prototypes
+Different ways to create inheritance chains between prototypes.
 </summary>

 so far, we looked at ways to implement inheritance between an object and it's prototype, now we will look at _'real inheritance'_ between _'real classes'_. like how other programming languages do it.